-The frothiness of this Latte is achieved by blending it in a small blender for 5 seconds or less.
+The frothiness of this Turmeric Latte is achieved by blending it in a small blender for 5 seconds or less.
 Because the milk is warmed, blending it any longer than this is not recommended.
 This is definitely a cafe-worthy drink.
 Once you try it I guarantee you will be hooked just like me.

-1 tsp fresh ginger, peeled and minced
+- 1 tbsp fresh ginger root peeled and minced

-1 tsp fresh turmeric, peeled and minced
+- 1 tsp fresh turmeric root peeled and minced

-1 tsp coconut oil
+- 1 tsp coconut oil

-1 tsp maple syrup or honey
+- 1 tsp honey or maple syrup

-dash of sea salt
+- dash sea salt

 Heat the milk or milk alternative in a small saucepan over medium heat and bring it just before the boiling point.
 You shouldn't see bubbles forming, but instead some small movement in the liquid.
 Remove from heat.

 Add the ginger, turmeric, coconut oil, honey or maple syrup and the salt into a small blender (I use a Nutri Bullet but a Magic Bullet would work just fine).
 Add 2 tbsp of milk to help the mixture blend better.
 Blend the mixture until the ginger and turmeric make a nice liquid puree.